-All section names and numbers are relative to the July 2016 draft of the Library Fundamentals TS, N4600.
+All section names and numbers are relative to the November 2016 draft of the Library Fundamentals TS, N4617.
 Note that major sections of the TS have been moved into the C++17 WD.
-Section numbers are, therefore, subject to significant change.
+Section numbers are, therefore, subject to significant change in the future.